Carfilzomib (kar FILZ oh mib)

 heart problems, including a history of chest pain (angina), heart attack, irregular

-heartbeat or if you have ever taken a medicine for your heart
+heartbeat, high blood pressure, or if you have ever taken a medicine for your heart

 lung problems, including a history of shortness of breath at rest or with activity